|

 4. Scheduling and Recording

-To schedule and record administrative meetings, please contact the IVN support staff or the Help Desk with scheduling requests (304-929-6725).
+To schedule and record administrative meetings, please contact the support staff or the Help Desk with scheduling requests (304-929-6725).
 Please try to provide at least 3 days advanced notice.

 - Overview of New River CTC Distance Education and Instructional Methods